 Every teacher and teaching situation is unique and there are factors that have to be independently considered.
 However, there are some tips that I would offer my brand-new as well as veteran colleagues in organizing their classrooms.

 1. Attack your task of organizing in layers.
 Conquer the main things first (i.e. set-up of student desks, location and position of teacher desk and work area, bulletin boards, etc.).
 Then consider school and class procedures (i.e. where should you place your school/class rules, time-out area, clipboard/roster for fire drill for easy access).
-Then consider your instructional strategies, storage areas, supplies, learning centers, etc.).
+Then consider your instructional strategies, storage areas, supplies, learning centers, etc.).2.
+Organize all forms, charts, and directories into designated folders or notebooks. and place them in a convenience location for yourself.

 3. Keep a calendar for your own professional deadlines, meetings, events, etc. Make sure this calendar is posted or kept in one area consistently for easy access.